Chloe Green And Jeremy Meeks Engaged? Top Shop Heiress Spotted Sporting Huge Diamond Ring

 However, according to our previous report, that ultimately didn’t happen, and Green gave birth in a hospital.

-Meeks has one son from his marriage to Melissa Meeks — a boy named Jeremy Meeks, Jr.
+Meeks has one son from his marriage to Melissa Meeks — a boy named Jeremy Meeks Jr.

 Meeks and Green first got together at the Cannes Film Festival in 2017.
 At that time, Meeks was modeling for Phillip Plein, after gaining notoriety when a mugshot of him went viral — he received a modeling contract after he served his prison sentence.